GoogleCloudPlatform/jit-groups/doc/site/sources/docs/configure-multi-party-approval.md

     1. Click **Add new user**.
     1. Click **Done**.

+    Assign a Google Workspace license to the new user account:

+    1. Refresh the list of users.
+    1. Open the details for the user account that you just created.
+    1. Click **Licenses**.
+    1. Set the status for **Google Workspace** to **assigned**.

+        !!! note

+            You must assign a Google Workspace license.
+Without a Google Workspace license, the Gmail SMTP server rejects email delivery.

+    1. Click **Save**.

-    Now create an [app password :octicons-link-external-16:](https://support.google.com/accounts/answer/185833?hl=en) for the new user account:
+    Create an [app password :octicons-link-external-16:](https://support.google.com/accounts/answer/185833?hl=en) for the new user account:

     1. Open an incognito browser window and go to [Google Accounts :octicons-link-external-16:](https://accounts.google.com/).
     1. Sign in with the new user account that you created.